bozakov/sshlauncher/README.md

     $ python setup.py install

 you will probably require root privileges.
 However, SSHLauncher can also be executed as a stand alone application from the local directory.
-Note, that you will probably have to install the (included) pexpect package first.
+Note, that SSHlauncher relies on the excellent [pexpect](https://github.com/pexpect/pexpect) package which you may need to install first (a version is included for convenience).

+    $ pip install pexpect

 # Usage: